-The middle sentence of your personal statement is going to paint a picture of the things you’ve achieved in the past or are achieving currently.
+Your personal statement’s middle sentence will paint a picture of the things you’ve achieved in the past or are performing currently.
 Giving recruiters this information offers them a window into your capabilities.

-This example shows how you can use past experience or volunteer work to showcase your skills in your personal profile.
-Improve this statement by adding some numbers - how many people were working on the newspaper, or the number of readers, for example.
+This example shows how using experience or volunteer work helps showcase skills in your personal profile.
+Improve this statement with numbers - e.g. how many people worked in your team.

-The final sentence of your personal statement is all about your unique skill set - including both hard (learned) and soft (personality-based) skills.
+Your statement’s closing sentence is all about your unique skill set, including hard (learned) and soft (personality-based) skills.

 When putting all of your sentences together, read through them and make sure you check that they all follow the same tense (either present or past), that the spelling is correct, and that the section flows well.

-Why not have a go at creating your personal statement now with myPerfectCV?
+Why not have a go at creating your statement now with myPerfectCV?

 Art teacher personal profile example